NSAPH-Data-Platform/dorieh/doc/platform.md

 The directories under sources are:

-    - airflow
-    - commonwl
-    - html
-    - plpgsql
+    - cwl
     - python
-    - r
-    - superset
-    - yml
+    - sql

 They are described in more details in the corresponding sections.
 Here is a brief overview:

-* **airflow** contains code and configuration for Airflow.
-  Most of the content is deprecated as it is now transferred to the deployment package or the specific pipelines.
-However, this directory is intended to contain Airflow plugins that are generic for all NSAPH pipelines
-* **commonwl** contains reusable workflows, packaged as tools that can and should be used by all NSAPH pipelines.
+* **cwl** contains reusable workflows, packaged as tools that can and should be used by
+  Dorieh pipelines.
 Examples of such tools
   are: introspection of CSV files, indexing tables, linking tables with GIS information for easy mapping, creation of a Superset datasource.
-* **html** is a deprecated directory for HTML documents
-* **plpgsql** contains PostgreSQL procedures and functions implemented in PL/pgSQL language
+* **sql** contains PostgreSQL procedures and functions implemented in the PostgreSQL dialect of SQL/DDL and PL/pgSQL language
 * **python** contains Python code.
 See [more details](#python-packages).
-* **r** contains R utilities.
-Probably will be deprecated
-* **superset** contains definitions of reusable Superset datasets and dashboards
-* **yml** contains various YAML files used by the platform.

 ### Python packages